george-g-girgis/george-g-girgis/readme.md

 - **Web Pentest Lab:** Exploited OWASP Top 10 vulnerabilities using DVWA
 - **Hack The Box:** Completed 20+ boxes focused on privilege escalation and reverse shells
-- **Active Directory Lab:** Simulated Kerberoasting and RCE attacks in a custom environment
+- **Active Directory Lab:** Simulated Kerberoasting and RCE attacks in a controlled lab
 - **Network Security Projects:** Deployed and secured small-scale home and office networks

 ---